-- a) Continuous combination of complex and creative steps and/or movements performed by each partner immediately after executing the Dance Spin. - b) Simultaneous running edge from the spinning foot executed by both partners in hold performed seamlessly and cleanly. - E. Middle Feature: both partners perform a continuous combination of complex and creative turns, jumps and/or movements simultaneously without changing feet.
+- a) Continuous combination of complex and creative steps and/or movements performed by each partner immediately after executing the Dance Spin. - b) Simultaneous running edge from the spinning foot executed by both partners in hold performed seamlessly and cleanly. - E. Middle Feature: perform a continuous combination of complex and creative turns, jumps and/or movements by each partner immediately after and before the Spinning Movements.

-a) To be given credit for level: at least 3 rotations preceding the middle feature followed by at least 3 rotations b) Must be connected to either part of the Spin without changing feet
+To be given credit for level: at least 3 rotations preceding the middle feature followed by at least 3 rotations.